marius-test/selenium_automation_testing/README.md

 # automating_the_internet

-This is the biggest programming/automation project I started so far.

 My goal is to fully write automated test cases for the following website https://the-internet.herokuapp.com/.

 This website has almost all of the functionalities found on a modern website.